Pros and Cons of Paper Trading

 The Cons of Paper Trading

-Another danger with paper-trading is that traders may overlook the cost of slippage and commissions.
+Doesn’t involve the true costs of trading: Another danger with paper-trading is that traders may overlook the cost of slippage and commissions.
 These two factors are a reality of actual trading, and they erode an investor’s returns.
 Slippage is the difference between the price of a trade at the time the trader decides to execute it and the price they actually pay or receive for a given stock.
-Especially during periods of high volatility, slippage can make a significant impact on the profitability of a trade.
-Any difference, up or down, counts as slippage, so slippage can be good news at times.

 The Takeaway

-Paper trading can be a great way to learn about investing.
-By keeping track of all trades, and the losses or gains they generate, it creates a safe, low-stress practice for examining why certain stocks, and certain trades, perform the way they do.
-That can be invaluable when there’s real money on the line.
+Paper trading can be a way to learn about investing.
+By keeping track of all trades, and the losses or gains they generate, it creates a low-stress practice for examining why certain stocks, and certain trades, perform the way they do.
+That can be invaluable later, when there’s real money on the line.

 Photo credit: iStock/fizkes